maana-io/q-assistant-client/README.md

     // Locking information
     //
     async lockedBy() {
-      // Returns the e-mail of the user who locked the Workspace, or null if the
+      // Returns the e-mail address of the user who locked the Workspace, or
-      // Workspace is not currently locked.
+      // null if the Workspace is not currently locked.
     }
     async canEdit() {
       // Returns `true` when the Workspace is not locked, or the current user